 Most companies offer health and life insurance to their employees.
-It is a good idea to maximize life insurance (around 8-10X your annual income).
+Maximizing life insurance (around 8-10X your annual income) is a good idea.
 If you are self-employed, find a good agent who has your best interests.
-When I started out, many insurance agents advertised insurance as investment opportunities.
+When I started, many insurance agents advertised insurance as investment opportunities.
 Some even sold insurance to reach their business targets.
 Eventually, I found a family friend who helped me buy a policy that suited my needs.
 The same rules apply to health insurance too.

 If it sounds too good to be true, it probably is.

 Be highly suspicious of unbelievable deals.
-As the old adage goes, if it sounds too good to be true, it probably is.
+As the old adage goes, it probably is if it sounds too good to be true.
 There are no free lunches.
-The internet throws out adverts on 'get rich overnight' schemes all the time.
+The internet always throws out adverts on 'get rich overnight' schemes.
 With time, these advertisements have become more sophisticated.
 It is funny and embarrassing to share that I was a victim of such a scheme in the past.
 Thankfully, I had established a legal business and declared them as losses.
 The US federal government found them guilty of financial fraud in a class-action lawsuit and returned a small chunk of the lost money.
 I learned the lesson the hard way.
 I hope you don't.

 Never put all your eggs in one basket.

 This applies to both savings and earnings.
-My knowledge of stocks, realty markets, commodities, futures is minimal.
+My knowledge of stocks, realty markets, commodities, and futures is minimal.
 It would be difficult to fathom all situations/contingencies in these areas.
 Although the returns are high, the risk attached is also high.
 Hence, I diversify.
-I save up in fixed deposits, recurring deposits, bonds, stocks, and real estate.
+I save on fixed, recurring, bonds, stocks, and real estate deposits.
 The ratio depends on my knowledge and my risk appetite.

 Similarly, I am uncomfortable with the idea of depending on my day job as the only source of income.
 I am interested in developing alternative sources of revenue.
 I write, make YouTube videos because I enjoy doing them.
 But, I am aware they potentially generate additional income.
 It takes years to build these side hustles into full-fledged revenue generators.